ALEEEHU/World-Simulator/README.md

   author={Wu, Diankun and Liu, Fangfu and Hung, Yi-Hsin and Qian, Yue and Zhan, Xiaohang and Duan, Yueqi}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={16663--16673}, year={2025}
 }

+@inproceedings{chu2025robust,
+  title={Robust Multi-Object 4D Generation for In-the-wild Videos}, author={Chu, Wen-Hsuan and Ke, Lei and Liu, Jianmeng and Huo, Mingxiao and Tokmakov, Pavel and Fragkiadaki, Katerina}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={22067--22077}, year={2025}
+}